 Let’s have a look at the main ones one by one.

-- Empire State Building. $ 38.
+- Empire State Building.
+Between $38 and $42 depending on the day.
 You can take advantage and use your pass up twice in the same day, during daylight and at night.
 This is not really necessary, it is advisable to go up an hour before the dusk and wait until it’s dark.
 Going up twice involves queuing twice.

 - Natural History Museum: IS FREE.
 For this and the rest of museums included, read the post: New York’s most popular museums.

-- MoMA is free on Fridays form 4 pm to 8 pm.
+- MoMA is free on Fridays from 4 pm to 8 pm.

 - Top of the Rock observatory OR Guggenheim Museum.